bamertz/Bootcamp-MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

 ### AutosRUs’ newest prototype, the MechaCar, is suffering from production troubles that are blocking the manufacturing team’s progress.
 The deliverables below are used to provide insights that may help the manufacturing team.

-_____
+--
 # Deliverable 1: Linear Regression to Predict MPG

 ### The MechaCar prototypes were produced using multiple design specifications to identify ideal vehicle performance.
 Multiple metrics, such as vehicle length, vehicle weight, spoiler angle, drivetrain, and ground clearance, were collected for each vehicle.

-### 1. Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
-### 2. Is the slope of the linear model considered to be zero?
-Why or why not?
-### 3. Does this linear model predict mpg of MechaCar prototypes effectively?
-Why or why not?

 ![Variables](https://github.com/bamertz/MechaCar_Statistical_Analysis/blob/8ecb1f07100eb18ae00248784fb01bc7d0227bb3/Pictures/Variables.png)

 Both the Vehicle length and Ground Clearance have a low chance of providing random amounts of variance.
 Vehicle length has a probability value of 2.60e-12 and ground clearance has a probability value of 5.21e-08.
 The p-value of the linear regression analysis is 5.35e-11 which is less than the significance level of .05%.
-Therefore, we can reject the null hypothesis, and the slope of our linear model is not zero.
-The R-squared value is 0.7149, which means roughly 71% of the variability of our dependent variable (mpg) is explained using this linear model.
+Therefore, the null-hypothesis can be rejected,and the slope of the linear model is not zero.
+The R-squared value is 0.7149, which means a little over 71% of the variability of the dependent variable (mpg) is explained using this linear model.
-_______
+--

 # Deliverable 2: Create Visualizations for the Trip Analysis